 They wrongly interpret those words with a little help at times from other translations.
 The intended comparison is to believers in Christ who are elsewhere in the world, and not to unbelievers who are deemed to be brothers in the general sense of the brotherhood of mankind.
 The latter interpretation may be a convenient one to absolve oneself of responsibility for one’s miserable lot in this life through unbelief and disobedience to God, but it is a counterproductive interpretation, and often a deadly one as well.

-If something is possible to us, God lets us search it
+If something is possible to us, God lets us search it out and learn.

 As I write, I know a man perishing of cancer and other disease, one who has been offensive to the Lord, yet thinks he is quite spiritual.
 He is ignorant, proud, boastful, stubborn, closed, and hypocritical, yet professes faith in Jesus Christ and even has a sign in his yard, preaching repentance, a sign that says, “Prepare to meet Thy God.”
 We have tried talking to him and he thinks we are mad or demonic.
 He does not believe a thing we say, not even when we only suggest effective, proven, physical means of healing.

 A principle we often see at work is that if something is possible to us, God lets us search it out and learn, or He simply provides those possibilities to us.
 If we are humble and open, we will receive them.
 If not, we perish.

 The remarkable thing is that some will look for miraculous intervention and refuse all else, thinking they may compromise their faith in God to heal, and thus they perish.
 Others will look only for the scientific or explainable, placing their trust in conventional medicine and free medical care, not believing in the efficacy of sound alternative or natural healthcare, or in the miraculous, and they perish, though often professing to believe.